48productions/piuio-pico/README.md

  - The Pico will now show up as a "flash drive" in your OS.
 Copy the .UF2 file onto the Pico, and the code will be uploaded!

+## PIU Online Notice
+Using a hand controller with games connected to the official Pump it Up online service is considered cheating by Andamiro and may lead to actions being taken against your account.
+As such, this use case is not officially endorsed by piuio-pico.

 ## Credits
 This project is based off of the [tinyusb device USB examples](https://github.com/hathach/tinyusb/tree/master/examples/device) (specifically webusb_serial and hid_generic_input)